AI Customer Service Agents: The Complete Guide for 2026

 Why Businesses Are Switching in 2026

-- Sub-2-second response times compared to 4-8 minute average wait times with human agents
+- Sub-2-second response times compared to the 4-8 minute average wait most support teams deliver

 What Changed?